 - From FYI, click the Knowledge menu option.

 - Go to the Templates tab.

-- Click the drop-down next to the Create template button and select Email.
+- Click the drop-down next to the +Add button and select Email.

 - Select the Filing details for the Template itself.
 This determines how it shows in the Knowledge Templates list.
-In the example, this has been set up with the Categories "Team" and "Work Type" and Keywords and Tags have been enabled for the Templates Cabinet.
+In the example, the Templates Cabinet has been set up with the Categories "Team" and "Work Type" and Keywords and Tags have been enabled for the Templates Cabinet.
+Refer to Managing Cabinets.

 Cabinet - This is always set as Templates and cannot be changed.

 Categories - Select the filing Categories, Tags and Keywords as relevant for the template and for what has been set up for the "Templates" Cabinet for your practice.

 Name - This identifies the template internally and is the name that displays when selecting the Template when creating an email.
 Make sure this clearly describes when the Template would be used.